-These interior design tips will make your home magazine-worthy in minutes.
+These affordable low-budget decorating tips from the pros will make your home magazine-worthy.

-Those design decisions you made when you first moved into your home may have seemed like a good idea at the time.
-But after years of looking at them, those initial aesthetic choices now seem anything but interesting.
-We don't blame you for wanting to spice up your décor, and the good news is, all it takes is a little creativity and some design know-how to change it up.
-You don't need to start knocking things down to the studs to completely reinvigorate your space.
-Here are some practical interior design tips from some of the world's top designers that are guaranteed to turn those lackluster living quarters into a standout space in no time.
+Everyone wants to spice up their home décor every once in a while, and the good news is, all it takes is a little creativity and some design know-how to change it up—no dipping into your savings necessary.
+It's true!
+You don't need to shell out serious cash or start knocking things down to the studs to completely reinvigorate your space.
+We talked to some of the world's top interior designers to come up with the ultimate guide of practical and affordable interior design tips.
+So if you want to decorate on a low budget, these 50 ideas will help you turn those lackluster living quarters into a standout space in no time.

 Incorporate accessories from your travels.

 Who says the only thing you can bring back from your trip is jet lag and expensive artwork?
 You don't need a huge travel budget to find interesting pieces for your home.
 "People always think you have to spend a lot of money, but a kitschy postcard in a cool frame is chic," says interior designer and lifestyle expert Courtney Cachet.
 "Maps are free and look cooler in other languages."

 And you don't have to fly overseas to add your travel findings into your home either.
 "If trips to Paris, Bariloche, or Mumbai aren't on your agenda, don't sweat it," Cachet notes.
 "A scarf you bought on the street at a flea market in San Antonio can be just as cool as one purchased in Montmartre.
 The things you cannot buy at Target are the little details that create conversation, that make a room unique—and you're documenting your history in your home."